Peter Schmuck

 Is that good or bad?
 Time will tell, but at the moment, the results are mixed.
 His batting average (.297) is higher for the second straight year since he arrived in the big leagues in 2022, but his on-base percentage (.348), slugging percentage (.393) and OPS (.741) are significantly lower than his two-year average coming into this season.

-Through 20 games, he’s on pace to hit 16 homers and drive in 96 runs, compared with last year’s 20 homers and 80 RBI.
+Through 20 games, he’s on pace to hit 16 homers and drive in 96 runs, compared with last year’s 20 homers and 80 RBIs.
 Those are all great numbers for a catcher, but this year’s small sample is skewed heavily by his grand slam on Friday.

-Without that one swing, he would be on pace for just eight home runs and 68 RBI, though it’s way too early to actually put any stock in those stats, which can skew a lot either way in a matter of days.
+Without that one swing, he would be on pace for just eight home runs and 68 RBIs, though it’s way too early to put any stock in those stats, which can skew a lot either way in a matter of days.
 The only significant statistic that is relevant at this point is his on-base percentage, which is lower because his walk rate is down dramatically.
-He is currently on pace to walk just 48 times, which would be barely half as many times as he walked last season.
+He is on pace to walk just 48 times, which would be barely half as many times as he walked last season.

-I don’t want to draw any sweeping conclusions here, but with the power that is being displayed by the rest of the Orioles lineup, I like the old Adley better.
+I don’t want to draw any sweeping conclusions here, but with the power that is being displayed by the rest of the Orioles’ lineup, I like the old Adley better.

-What to do with Urias
+What to do with Urías

-Lest anyone forget, Ramon Urias won the Gold Glove at third base a couple of years ago, and – until this past weekend – I was wondering if he had been put in witness protection.
+Lest anyone forget Ramón Urías won the Gold Glove at third base a couple of years ago, and – until this past weekend – I was wondering if he had been put in witness protection.

 He is a valuable player and the challenge for executive VP/general manager Mike Elias and manager Brandon Hyde is finding a way to fully exploit that value.

-This is in no way a suggestion that he play more in place of Westburg, who clearly is now the future at third base, but he needs to play enough somewhere to stay sharp until some other team has an urgent need and comes knocking.
+This is in no way a suggestion that he play more in place of Westburg, who clearly is now the future at third base, but Urías needs to play enough somewhere to stay sharp until some other team has an urgent need and comes knocking.

 He deserves credit for staying ready and making a contribution when called upon, but he will not thrive for long on three or four at-bats a week.